kamyroll/pwsh-kamyroll/README.md

 ---

-The CLI was made with menus from [PSMenu](https://github.com/Sebazzz/PSMenu)
+The CLI was made with menus from the [PSMenu module](https://github.com/Sebazzz/PSMenu)